 Some landlords ask for a deposit to "hold" an apartment before you sign the lease.
 This is called a "prelease deposit."
-A landlord can't take a prelease deposit unless there is an agreement in writing with you about what happens with this money if you do not get to rent the apartment or house.
+A landlord can't take a prelease deposit unless there is an agreement in writing with you.
+The agreement says what happens with this money if you don't get to rent the apartment or house.